-EXHIBITS: The Museum is housed in a replica of an 1880 style masonry depot, filled with 50,000 rare old photographs and artifacts.
+Exhibits: The Museum is housed in a replica of an 1880 style masonry depot, filled with 50,000 rare old photographs and artifacts.
 Outside on 12 acres of sprawling grounds are more than 50 narrow and standard gauge locomotives, cars and other rolling stock.
-The museum has its own spur, allowing it to have “steam-ups” throughout the year.
-In the basement of the museum is one of Colorado’s largest HO model railroad exhibits representing over 20 years work in an area 45 feet by 20 feet, much of it recreating a cross-section of the state’s most interesting railroads such as those at Cripple Creek, Telluride and Tennessee Pass.
-There are also many special events throughout the year, including Steam Ups With Thomas, visist from Santa and much more.
-It's a great, family-friendly attraction.
+The museum has its own spur, allowing it to have "steam-ups" throughout the year.
+In the basement of the museum is one of Colorado's largest HO model railroad exhibits representing over 20 years work in an area 45 feet by 20 feet, much of it recreating a cross-section of the state's most interesting railroads such as those at Cripple Creek, Telluride and Tennessee Pass.

 Locomotives and cars come from such famous Colorado railroads as the Colorado Midland; the South Park, the Florence & Cripple Creek; the Denver Boulder & Western; and the Manitou & Pikes Peak.

 Highlights of the museum include the Rio Grande Southern 1931 Galloping Goose No. 2; a meticulously restored Rio Grande 1881 Baldwin 2-8-0 engine; a huge Burlington CB&Q 4-8-4 locomotive; and the "Navajo," a 1937 steel observation car once used on the Santa Fe Super Chief.